 Lifestyle habits like smoking, sun exposure, and screen time

-These details help us assess and protect your long-term eye health more thoroughly.
+These details help us protect your long-term eye health more thoroughly and provide glasses and contact lens recommendations more personally.

 The American Optometric Association recommends: